dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 the previous description in the Generate Destination Move from Vector Move processing, above.
-Also shown here is an assumed value for the destination lateral size as mapped from the destination front position by the solver, see Zoom Box Move Processing step 2, above.
+Also shown here is an assumed value for the destination lateral size as mapped from the destination front position by the solver, see Zooming Move Processing step 2, above.

 Object | Attribute      |Original|Destination
 -------|----------------|--------|-----------